CapitaineToinon/hepia-github/third/reseaux-par-la-pratique/README.md

             j = pow(g, i, prime)
             values[j] = True

-        # if all values (ignoring 0) are True then g is generator
+        # if all values (ingoring 0) are True then g is generator
         if len([v for v in values[1:] if v == False]) == 0:
             return g